 Axial Age Thought

 From 900–200 BCE a new mode of thinking developed almost simultaneously in four distinct areas of the world.
-In each area this was a time of change, social unrest, and political upheaval.
+People began to question their own beliefs once they came into contact with others whose beliefs were different.

-The Jewish oral tradition in its earliest times included stories absorbed and adapted from the whole region.
+The Jewish oral tradition in its earliest times included stories adapted from the whole region.
+They would become part of what we know today as the Old Testament.

 Axial-Age prophets no longer saw Yahweh as a god of war, or one appeased by empty ritual, they emphasized a more individual relationship with Yahweh that involved individual responsibility, morality and justice.